 Is information used for marketing purposes?

-Where SportsAid has your consent or it is otherwise lawful to do so, the charity may provide you with direct marketing communications about SportsAid events, products and services, surveys and other insight work, reports, press releases or e-news, or let you know about future awards which may benefit athletes or future fundraising initiatives which might be of interest to SportsAid supporters.
+Where SportsAid has your consent, the charity may provide you with direct marketing communications about SportsAid events, products and services, surveys and other insight work, reports, press releases or e-news, or let you know about future awards which may benefit athletes or future fundraising initiatives which might be of interest to SportsAid supporters.
 In each case, such information may be sent to you by post or by e-mail, telephone or SMS.
 Such communications may also be provided by third parties acting on our behalf – these communications will be clear that they are communications from SportsAid.

 Some SportsAid awards are made in conjunction with one or more of the charity’s funding partners.
 In this instance, you will be informed in advance of the details of the funding partner(s) in question and SportsAid will oversee the communications.